 When you’re a parent, whether to immigrate can’t be asked without learning about schools in Quebec: methods of registration, level of instruction, language, school routine.
 There are many questions, and the answers are often lost in the maze that is the internet.
-You’re in luck, C&G Relocation has compiled the essential information for you.
+You’re in luck, C&G Relocation by Classe Affaires has compiled the essential information for you.
 Our experts are available to give you personalized advice, help in choosing a school and registration assistance---everything, perfectly coordinated with the administrative formalities and your search for housing.
-Register your child in the public Read more…
+Feel free to Read more…

 Immigrating to Quebec with children: a great family adventure

 Whether you are pregnant, have a baby, or an adolescent, with or without special needs, you have only one objective: the well-being of your children, including when you immigrate to the other side of the world.